AshPapi/minecraft_interactEntity/README.md

 > [🇷🇺 Перейти к русской версии](#русский)

 Complete reference + tutorial for the **InteractEntity** mod: JSON dialogue format, quests, reputation, NPCs, skins, journal, emotes, KubeJS integration and more.
 Verified against code in `src/main/java/net/ashpapi/interactentity/`

+> [!TIP]
+> ### 💡 Too lazy to read?
+Let AI write the JSON files for you!
+> You don't have to study the entire guide!
+You can let an AI (like Gemini or ChatGPT) write fully working JSON dialogue files for you.
+>
+> Simply **upload or copy this entire `README.md` file** to your AI assistant, and copy-paste the prompt below:
+>
+> ```
+> You are an expert Minecraft quest writer.
+Using the attached documentation for the "InteractEntity" mod, generate a fully working branching dialogue in the specified JSON format.
+>
+> Story details: [Describe your story/quest here.
+E.g., "A blacksmith named Borgin wants 10 iron ingots.
+If player brings them, remove iron, reward with a diamond, give +20 guild reputation, and spawn a sage NPC in front of the player.
+Otherwise tell him to come back later."]
+>
+> Output ONLY the clean, valid JSON matching the spec.
+Double-check for trailing commas and correct action/condition types.
+> ```
+>
+> Once generated, paste the JSON into your dialogue file inside the world, run `/dialogue reload` in-game, and test it!

 ---